saibotsivad/ragu/README.md

 }
 ```

-### 2. Read Frontmatter
+### 2. Read File

-The filtered files are read using a [read stream](https://nodejs.org/api/fs.html#fscreatereadstreampath-options) to extract and parse the frontmatter/metadata string.
+The filtered files are read using a [read stream](https://nodejs.org/api/fs.html#fscreatereadstreampath-options) to extract and parse the frontmatter/metadata and content sections.

-By default Ragu uses the normal triple dash separation, like this:
+By default Ragu uses the normal triple dash separation for the frontmatter section, like this:

 ```md
 ---